• Home

 Hierarchies, economic inequality, power disparities and social divisions are all ways to deal with those whom we do not trust.
 But fear is not a normal emotion.
 Those who we fear we mistrust.
 Those who we mistrust we will fear.

-Dominion has the policies and programs that enable we the people to exercise the rights of owners.
-We need to have the rights of owners to overcome our fear and mistrust of others, and the division that identity politics sharpens.
+Apriorian Apologetics, as apriology, has the policies and programs that enable citizens to exercise the rights of owners of our political jurisdictions.
+Citizens must have the rights of owners to be accountable for how we build up where we live.
+We cannot overcome our fear and mistrust of others, and the division that identity politics sharpens, without accountability.

 When other people represent risk to you there is fear and a desire to divide yourself from them.
-The elimination of social division requires a strong position on the rights of ownership.
+The elimination of social division requires a strong position on the rights of citizens.
 If our resources and our wealth is threatened there will be division.
-Domionists believe all persons have an inalienable right to what they create.
-If you support property rights which is the right of all persons to what they create, join the fight for the rights of dominion.
+Apriologists believe all persons have an inalienable right to what they create.
+If you support property rights which is the right of all persons to what they create, join the fight for the rights of citizens and the right of dominion.

 The Liberal era